Seasonal Safety Tips

 - A sharp drop in blood pressure or loss of consciousness

-- Both children and adults should wear a helmet that has a durable outer shell and a polystyrene liner.
-More than 95% of individuals killed in bicycle accidents were not wearing a helmet, according to the Center for Disease Control and Prevention (CDC) Injury Fact Book.
+- Children and adults should wear a helmet that has a durable outer shell and a polystyrene liner.
+More than 95% of individuals killed in bicycle accidents were not wearing a helmet, according to the Centers for Disease Control and Prevention Injury Fact Book.

 - Do not travel faster than your ability allows.

 - Stop at stop signs.
 They are meant for bicycles as well as cars.